hyperupcall/dotfiles/docs/installation-*nix.md

 ## Prerequisites

 A network connection is required.
-A basic network configuration for `systemd-networkd` is shown below
+A basic network configuration for `systemd-networkd` is shown below:

 ```sh
 >/etc/systemd/network/90-wired.network <<-EOF cat